larryhastings/correlate/README.md

 #### Sharpen Your Fuzzy Keys

-If you're using fuzzy keys, the most important thing you can do is *sharpen your keys.*  Fuzzy string-matching libraries have a naughty habit of scoring not-very-similar strings as not *that* much less than almost-exactly-the-same strings.
-If you give that data unaltered to **correlate,** that "everything looks roughly the same" outlook will be reflected in your final results as mediocre matches.
-In those cases it's best to force your fuzzy matches to extremes.
-The best technique is simply to have a minimum score for fuzzy maches in these cases.
-Squaring or cubing the resulting score is also a cheap way to attenuate weaker fuzzy scores while preserving the stronger fuzzy scores.
+If you're using fuzzy keys, make sure you *sharpen* your fuzzy keys.
+Fuzzy string-matching libraries have a naughty habit of scoring not-very-similar strings as not *that* much less than almost-exactly-the-same strings.
+If you give that data unaltered to **correlate,** that "everything looks roughly the same" outlook will be reflected in your results as mediocre matches.

+In general, you want to force your fuzzy matches to extremes.
+Two good techniques:

+* Multiply your fuzzy score by itself.
+Squaring or even cubing a fuzzy score will preserve high scores and attenuate low scores.
+  Note that the fuzzy scoring algorithm already effectively cubes fuzzy scores, so there's already a certain amount of this going on.
+* Specify a minimum score for fuzzy matches, and replace any fuzzy score below that minimum with `0`.
+  * Possibly remap the remaining range to the entire range.
+    For example, if your minimum score is `0.6`, should you simply return values from `0.6` to `1`?
+Or should you stretch the scores over the entire range with `(fuzzy_score - 0.6) / (1 - 0.6)`?
+    You may need to experiment with both to find out what works well for you.

 ### What Do These Scores Mean?